MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ![Multi_Itin_Image](../media/Multi-TSP_Illustration.png)

-For a more in-depth example of the Multi-Itinerary API, see [ADD LINK TO ARTICLE HERE](#).
+For a more in-depth example of the Multi-Itinerary API, see [Create an Optimized Itinerary](../../articles/create-an-optimized-itinerary.md).

 The Optimize Itinerary API supports both HTTP GET and POST requests, and successful requests return an `OptimizedItineray` resource which includes a list of agent itineraries with travel instructions and route information.